Best daily deals

 A photo of the Shure SM7B dynamic microphone's' frequency response illustration on the back of the microphone.

-You can choose the frequency response mode from the back of the microphone, which also depicts a graphic illustration of the effect.
+The frequency response mode is selected from the back of the microphone, which also illustrates the effect graphically.

 The pre-installed pop filter helps to control plosives and fricatives, meaning you can speak freely without monitoring how close you are to the recording capsule.
-Shure also provides its A7WS detachable windscreen to further reduce plosives.
+Shure also provides its A7WS detachable windscreen to reduce plosives further.
 To install the windscreen properly, refer to the included user guide, which requires an included attachment piece.

 There's little need for an external pop filter, since the pre-installed one works so well.